Top credit cards for 2026

 Throughout the year some credit cards have boosted welcome offers, and they’re worth looking at when these happen as they can offer some huge bonuses.

-Some of the one to look out for are, with the point available on the most recent offer:
+Some of the one to look out for are, with the points available from recent offers as examples:

 • American Express Platinum – up to 80,000 Amex Reward points with £10,000 spend in six months (details of any deals here)